 With your paid subscription, you'll also receive this free report: MRSA Patient Stories: Tragic Tales May Lead to National Action!

-Faculty: Consulting Editor Patrick Joseph, MD, Chief of Epidemiology, San Ramon (CA) Regional Medical Center and President, California Infection Control Consultants, and Katherine West, BSN, MSEd, CIC, Infection Control Consultant, Infection Control/Emerging Concepts, Manassas, VA.
+Faculty: Consulting Editor Patrick Joseph, MD, Chief of Epidemiology, San Ramon (CA) Regional Medical Center and President, California Infection Control Consultants, and Kay Ball, RN, PHd, CNOR, FAAN Perioperative Consultant/Educator K&D Medical Lewis Center, OH

 Objectives: The objectives of Hospital Infection Control & Prevention are to:

-Target Audience: This activity is intended for infection control practitioners and infectious disease physicians.
+Target Audience: This activity is intended for infection preventionists, health care epidemiologists and infectious disease physicians

 AHC Media is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.